 Following the adoption of the Biosafety Law in 2010, MinAF established the Biosafety Board to review GE food and feed import applications and nominated the Agricultural Research and Policies General Directorate (TAGEM) of MinAF as the secretariat of the board.
 It had nine members who were high level bureaucrats from MinAF and other subject-related ministries.
-The board established two committees, Risk Assessment and Socio-Economic Assessment, which both needed to evaluate each application.
+The board established two committees, Scientific Risk Assessment and Socio-Economic Assessment, which both needed to evaluate each application.
 Members of these committees were from the scientific community such as academia and public research institutes.
 All application dossiers were assessed by these two parallel committees and the Biosafety Board took the decisions for approval.
 The board acted independently in its decisions.

 The Biosafety Board was abolished by the Decree Law No: 703 published in the Official Gazette on July 9, 2018.
-MinAF has been authorized to conduct the tasks and responsibilities of the abolished Biosafety Board via a Presidency Circular published in the Official Gazette on August 1, 2018.
+MinAF has been authorized to conduct the tasks and responsibilities of the abolished

+Biosafety Board via a Presidential Circular published in the Official Gazette on August 1, 2018.
 MinAF re-appointed TAGEM as the secretariat of the committees.
 TAGEM re-established the Scientific Risk Assessment and Socio-economic Committees to review pending and any new application dossiers.
 After receiving both committees' evaluations, the Minister of MinAF has decision-making authority whether to approve the event in question, and that decision is published in the Official Gazette.
-Since the new system was implemented, MinAF has not approved any new events but did approve the production of three enzymes using Aspergillus oryzae improved by modern biotechnological methods in May 6, 2020.
-For more information about these enzymes, please see Chapter 3 of this report on Microbial Biotechnology.
+After the new system was implemented, MinAF approved the production of three enzymes using Aspergillus oryzae fungus (improved by modern biotechnological methods) in 2020 and eight events (six soybean and two corn) for feed in 2021.
+For more information about eight events for feed, please see Part B, section (b) of this Chapter on Approvals and for information about the enzymes, Chapter 3 of this report on Microbial Biotechnology.

-Following the presidential elections held on June 24, 2018, the Turkish Government itself has been reorganized by the Presidency Decree Law 1, published in the Official Gazette on July 10, 2018.
-Within the scope of this re-organization, Ministry of Food, Agriculture, and Livestock re-structured by merging with the Ministry of Forest and Water Affairs and became Ministry of Agriculture and Forestry (MinAF).
-The Decree Law 1 established nine Presidential Policy Councils.
+Following the presidential elections held on June 24, 2018, the Turkish Government itself was reorganized by the Presidential Decree No. 1 published in the Official Gazette on July 10, 2018.
+Within the scope of this re-organization, the Ministry of Food, Agriculture, and Livestock re-structured by merging with the Ministry of Forest and Water Affairs and became Ministry of Agriculture and Forestry (MinAF).
+The Decree No. 1 established nine Presidential Policy Councils.
 One of these councils is Council of Health and Food Policies, which has been given the tasks of developing policies, strategies, and monitoring implementation in the area of biotechnology.
 The seven members of the Council were announced in the Official Gazette on October 10, 2018.
 Two are food/agriculture related members and the remainder are health/medical related, such as doctors, dentists, and dietitians.
 The role of the Council in the regulatory approval process is not clear.
 In April 2020, the President of Turkey announced that the food policies which are part of the current Council would be separated and a new Council of Food, Agriculture, Forestry and Livestock would be established to conduct tasks and responsibilities related to food policies.
 As of the date of this report, such a committee has not been established yet.